Rosenthal Kalabus & Therrian

 • Absence of physical evidence or injuries

-The best way to find out which defense works best for you is to call our firm as soon as possible for a free consultation.
+The best way to find out which defense works best for you is to call our firm as soon as possible for a confidential consultation.

 What to Do If You’re Facing False Allegations

 Facing domestic violence allegations can be one of the most painful and destabilizing experiences of your life.
+Being labeled as an ‘alleged abuser’ can have serious personal and legal consequences, even before any conviction.
 False accusations can damage your personal relationships, your career, and your reputation.
 It’s common to feel a mixture of shock, anger, fear, and despair.
 These are high-stakes situations, and they require a calm, strategic response.

 False claims don’t always arise from malice.
 Sometimes they stem from miscommunications or distorted perceptions.
 In other cases, especially in high-conflict situations like custody disputes or breakups, accusations can be weaponized for leverage or revenge.